-This summer, Karissa Provenza ’22 is putting her new UC Hastings law degree to work at the nonprofit For the People.
+This summer, Karissa Provenza ’22 is putting her new UC Law SF law degree to work at the nonprofit For the People.
 There, she works to get prison sentences reduced for incarcerated people thanks to a fellowship awarded by the Legal Services Funders Network.
 She reviews case files and makes recommendations for prosecutors to reconsider previously imposed prison terms.

 After her summer fellowship, Provenza will work with parent advocates and others to push for improved access to educational resources as an Education Equity Fellow with the San Francisco-based nonprofit Public Advocates.
 While there, Provenza will collaborate with a team to monitor school districts and ensure they spend earmarked funds on high-need students as required by state law.